 Fish fillets ready to be prepared

-In my video below you will see the deep sea fishing on the lower deck.
-The music being played on board the whale watching boat is solely Icelandic music, which created quite an ambience for us Icelanders, who knew the songs, and I hope the other passengers enjoyed it as well.
+The music playing on board the whale-watching boat was solely Icelandic, which created quite an ambience for us Icelanders who knew the songs, and I hope the other passengers enjoyed it as well.

 You can see that almost everybody was wearing the overalls provided by Reykjavík sailors.

-I went up to the upper deck to try out my luck and in my second cast, I caught a small cod but thought it was too small to keep so we let it live and threw it out into the ocean again.
-Several people allowed their fish to live if they thought they were too small, seeing that we were already catching enough fish for dinner for everybody.
+I went up to the upper deck to try out my luck, and in my second cast, I caught a small cod, but thought it was too small to keep, so we let it live and threw it back into the ocean.

-The captain, Björn, helped me with the fish - so don't worry if you don't know how to fish, you will not be on your own.
-The crew at Reykjavík Sailors consists of experienced trained fishermen and ocean guides, who will help you out.
+The captain, Björn, helped me with the fish, so don't worry if you don't know how to fish; you will not be on your own.
+The crew at Reykjavík Sailors consists of experienced, trained fishermen and ocean guides, who will help you out.

-Fishing is after all one of our most important industries and Iceland's main export is fish and fish products.
+Fishing is, after all, one of our most important industries, and Iceland's main export is fish and fish products.

 The small fish I caught

 See the man in the green jacket in my photo above?
-He was catching fish like there were no tomorrow, most often 2 at the time.
-It was great fun watching him and his children were thrilled as there was so much action :) When we were about to wrap it up he noticed that he couldn't reel in the line - it was way too heavy!
+He was catching fish like there was no tomorrow, most often 2 at a time.
+It was great fun watching him and his children, who were thrilled as there was so much action :)

-He had caught a big cod and had to get help from the captain and Unnar the marine engineer to reel it in.
-I followed them down to the lower deck to photograph this huge cod being reeled in, but just as they were to put it into a net, the huge cod managed to wiggle itself free and fell into the ocean again with a big splash, and only the smaller cod remained on the hook.
+I followed them down to the lower deck to photograph this huge cod being reeled in, but just as they were about to put it into a net, the huge cod managed to wiggle itself free and fell into the ocean again with a big splash, and only the smaller cod remained on the hook.

 The cod was huge

 You can see the difference in the size of these fish in my photo above.
-The cod, þorskur in Icelandic, is often called "sá guli" or the yellow one, due to its colour.
-It can become huge and one of the biggest cods caught by Iceland weighed 54 kilos!
+The cod, þorskur in Icelandic, is often called "sá guli" (the yellow one) due to its colour.

-The crew had started to prepare the fish we had caught straight from the ocean and get dinner ready in the indoor cabin of the whale watching boat.
-While dinner was being prepared we looked out for more whales and that is when I saw the humpback whale breaching!
+While dinner was being prepared, we looked out for more whales, and that is when I saw the humpback whale breaching!

 Dinner was ready

-As I told you earlier then it was the highlight of this tour seeing a humpback whale breach, as I had seen so many magnificent photos, but never managed to see it with my own eyes.
+As I told you earlier, then it was the highlight of this tour seeing a humpback whale breach, as I had seen so many magnificent photos, but never managed to see it with my own eyes.

 I even spotted a seabird I have never seen before, the huge gannet - súla in Icelandic.